Para-Lang/para-compiler/docs/source/installation.rst

 with the python instance into a standalone compiled binary, which can then be used.

-After the successful installation of Para-C, the root folder for Para-C will be called ``parac`` and will be located in the ``./dist/`` folder.
+After the successful installation of Para, the root folder for Para will be called ``para`` and will be located in the ``./dist/`` folder.
 This folder can be deleted after the module was moved to its destination.

 .. note::

-    It does not matter where Para-C is located as long as the structure inside the root directory stays in tact.
+    It does not matter where Para is located as long as the structure inside the root directory stays in tact.
 For that reason you can decide where it should be located when using it.